 I drew my skull on the wall freehand with a small artist's paintbrush.
 It's fairly hard to see where you've put the paint because it's basically clear, so feel free to do a really light pencil outline first on the wall.

 (note: Don't do this DIY on really dirty walls because when you go to wash the glow in the dark paint or pencil marks off you'll have a big clean spot where the drawing was and you'll be forced to either live with it, or wash your entire wall/s)

 I chose to do the skull portrait at the bottom of my staircase because there's a pendant light right there to charge the glow in the dark paint and the area is really dark in the middle of the night (which is when I wanted the skull to show).
 If you strain you can barely, barely see the outline of the skull in the photo above.
 That's what it's like during the day.
 You can't see it unless someone really points it out to you.

 But at night, when the staircase is dark …

 This Halloween craft WORKED OUT GREAT.

 These are real pictures of my real staircase with the real glow in the dark paint.
 And yes.
-Those are my real stairs.
-I’m either going to paint them or install a runner.
-I’m thinking about it.
-I’ve been thinking about it for 5 years now.
+I've since painted those stairs.
+One coat anyway.
+I've been thinking about the second coat it for 5 years now.
 Stop rushing me.

 Which brings me to my next point.
 The makeup washes off the wall no problem.
-I just used a damp cloth to get rid of it, so don’t worry about that.
+I just used a damp cloth to get rid of it when I made mistakes, so don't worry about that.
 HOWEVER, test your walls first just to make sure.
-That’s me covering my ass by the way.
+That's me covering my ass by the way.

 You can do this project from beginning to end in about 15 minutes.
 That's less time than it takes to eat a $18.99 box of assorted mini chocolate bars.